Housing Assistance Resources - City of Overland Park, Kansas

 In November 2023, the City of Overland Park launched a pilot home weatherization program for low-income households.
 Through a partnership with East Central Kansas Economic Opportunity Corporation (ECKAN), eligible households can receive energy efficiency improvements focused on heating and cooling efficiency and energy savings valued up to $15,000.

+Residents may be eligible for other assistance ECKAN provides.
 Learn more about this opportunity on the ECKAN website.

 Services for Vulnerable Populations